runtimeverification/k/k-distribution/tutorial/1_k/2_imp/lesson_1/README.md

 The `&&` is only strict in its first argument, because we will give it a short-circuited semantics (its second argument will only be evaluated when the first evaluates to true).
-Recall the K tool also allows us to associate Latex attributes to constructs, telling the document generator how to display them.
-For example, we associate `<=` the attribute `latex({#1}\leq{#2})`, which makes it be displayed $\leq$ everywhere in the generated Latex documentation.
+Recall the K tool also allows us to associate LaTex attributes to constructs, telling the document generator how to display them.
+For example, we associate `<=` the attribute `latex({#1}\leq{#2})`, which makes it be displayed $\leq$ everywhere in the generated LaTex documentation.

 In this tutorial we take the freedom to associate the various constructs